 Encourage research that investigates methods to improve public health and reduce health disparities.
 Scalable data science that reflects diversity in the population will help to inform the way data is collected, analyzed, and translated, thus, vastly improving the healthcare industry, as well as health on a local and global scale.

-Support both health care and health services research at the federal level to ensure that the systems that surround our care are strong—ultimately, impacting wellness.
+Support both healthcare and health services research at the federal level to ensure that the systems that patients benefit from the latest discoveries led by nurse scientists.
 Quality and patient-centered care is driven by transformative research, yet must protect the safety of the patient.
 Placing patients, their families, and communities at the center of the research endeavor, is key to improving delivery of care.

-Invest in programs that support all students’ career paths and recruit individuals from diverse backgrounds to the nursing profession.
+Invest in programs that recruit individuals from diverse backgrounds to the nursing profession, facilitate retention, and promote career progression.
 Increasing diversity in the nursing profession to better match trends and shifts in national demographics will not only create lifelong career pathways, but just as critically, improve quality and population centered care focused on individual person’s values and beliefs.
 See 2012 and 2021 data trends.

 Implement nursing workforce policies and funding streams that reflect emerging trends focused on growth and quality in the system.
 Delivering 21st century care that requires rapid examination and translation depends on the ability of the workforce to adapt to continually changing landscapes.